kateliev/TypeRig/README.md

 # TypeRig
+**Important note:** As FL6 version 6.0.7.6772 intruduces as much as 30% change int the Python API, TypeRig will not work with the latest FL6 release until much of the API functionality is restored or the TypeRig is adapted to that change.
+Stay tuned.

 **TypeRig** (`.\Lib\`) is a Python library aimed at simplifying (to some extent) the current FontLab VI API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered workflow.

 **TypeRig GUI** (`.\Scripts\TypeRig GUI`) is a collecton of GUI centered tools representing functionality found in the library.
 Currently there reside: